Retford: Constituency

+Landmarks

 Market Square

 The Square is in the centre of Retford and features an ornate French-inspired Victorian Town Hall (Grade II listed), in front of which is the Grade II listed Broad Stone.

 Broad Stone

 Legend says that the Broad Stone had a hollow in it that used to be filled with vinegar during plague times to disinfect coins.
 However, it is thought to be the upturned base of a boundary marker – perhaps the "Dominie Cross".

 A 1908 guidebook to the town says the following:

 Immediately in front of the Town Hall, in the Market Square, is the historic Broad Stone.
 It formerly occupied a slight eminence known by the name of Est-croc-sic, now called Dominie Cross.
 It is believed to have been the base of a cross, and to have formed one of four: a second is still preserved in the West Retford churchyard, a third was in the churchyard at Ordsall, the fourth is lost... these crosses probably marked the boundary beyond which inhabitants smitten with the plague were prohibited to pass.
 Certain it is that at times the plague devastated Retford (especially West Retford in 1558)...From Dominie Cross the Broad Stone was removed into the Market-place.
 It became the hustings where candidates for the two parliamentary seats allotted to this borough addressed their constituents, the freemen.
 Here, at various times, they were heckled, threatened, even assaulted.
 Woe betide the candidate who was not "all right".
 When 40 guineas were at stake it was serious to a freeman to "lose his election".
 Apprentices assembled here at the close of their "servitude" after a night's carousal and sang a ditty which is still preserved.